Washington State Energy Office

-- Develop the State Energy Strategy to promote competitive energy prices, meet the state’s greenhouse gas reduction requirements, foster a clean energy economy.
+- Develop the State Energy Strategy to promote competitive energy prices, meet the state’s greenhouse gas reduction requirements and foster a clean energy economy.

 - Administer the Clean Energy Fund, the Energy Efficiency and Solar Fund and several federal programs providing loans and grants to companies and individuals for smart grid, energy efficiency, renewable energy and clean energy research, development and deployment.

 - Regional energy policy planning through membership in five western state groups.

 - Produce energy analysis and information which includes legislative reports.

 - State lead for energy supply and security planning and response during emergencies.